Bulleit/Diageo Whiskey Founders

 I.W.
 Bernheim

-Things were moving fast for the two brothers – so much, two years later in 1872 they opened their own liquor company “Bernheim Brothers Distillery” after a dispute with the owners at Loeb & Bloom over becoming partners with interest in the business.
+Things were moving fast for the two brothers – so much, two years later in 1872, they opened their own liquor company, “Bernheim Brothers Distillery,” after a dispute with the owners at Loeb & Bloom over becoming partners with an interest in the business.
 The brothers are believed to have contributed their life savings of $1,200 to help fund the $3,200 start-up.

 3